Sangi19/Javascript-Basic-FCC/README.md

 ## Basic Data Structures
 <h1 align="center"> Basic Data Structures </h1>
 <p>Data can be stored and accessed in many ways.
 You already know some common JavaScript data structures — arrays and objects.

-In this Basic Data Structures course, you'll learn more about the differences between arrays and objects, and which to use in different situations.
-You'll also learn how to use helpful JS methods like splice() and Object.keys() to access and manipulate data.
+We will learn more about the differences between arrays and objects, and which to use in different situations.
+We'll also learn how to use helpful JS methods like splice() and Object.keys() to access and manipulate data.
 </p>

 ### Use an Array to Store a Collection of Data